zork9/pygame-assassin-of-the-underdark/README.txt

-run 'python game.py' inside the src/ directory to run the game.
+run 'python game.py' inside the src/ directory to run the game, pics/ directory must be in the directory you run python in.
 You need to install pygame in your python distribution, see http://pygame.org

 These are the commands :